-In HEVC, each PU can have at most one set of motion for each prediction direction.
-In JEM, two sub-PU level motion vector prediction methods are studied by splitting a large PU into sub-PUs and deriving motion information for all the sub-PUs of the large PU.
-Advanced temporal motion vector prediction (ATMVP) method allows each PU to fetch multiple sets of motion information from multiple blocks smaller than the current PU in the collocated reference picture.
-In spatial-temporal motion vector prediction (SMPTE) method motion vectors of the sub-PUs are derived recursively by using the temporal motion vector predictor and spatial neighbouring motion vector.
+In JEM with QTBT, each CU can have at most one set of motion for each prediction direction.
+Two sub-CU level motion vector prediction methods are studied by splitting a large CU into sub-CUs and deriving motion information for all the sub-CUs of the large CU.
+Advanced temporal motion vector prediction (ATMVP) method allows each CU to fetch multiple sets of motion information from multiple blocks smaller than the current CU in the collocated reference picture.
+In spatial-temporal motion vector prediction (STMVP) method motion vectors of the sub-CUs are derived recursively by using the temporal motion vector predictor and spatial neighbouring motion vector.

-To preserve more accurate motion field for sub-PU motion prediction, the motion compression for the reference frames is currently disabled and the bi-directional prediction for 4x8 and 8x4 PUs are enabled.
+To preserve more accurate motion field for sub-CU motion prediction, the motion compression for the reference frames is currently disabled.